kenolabs11-sys/forgedesk/README.md

 Deterministic build orchestrator for Windows.

-ForgeDesk helps package Python and .NET applications into reproducible builds with managed toolchains and integrated diagnostics.
+ForgeDesk packages Python and .NET applications into reproducible builds using managed toolchains and integrated diagnostics.

 ---

+## 🚀 Download

+Free Beta builds are distributed via:

+- GitHub Releases
+- Official distribution page (when available)

+---

 ## 🚧 Status

-ForgeDesk is currently in **Public Preview (0.1.0-preview)**.
+ForgeDesk is currently in **Free Beta (0.5.0)**.

 Features are evolving and feedback is highly appreciated.